 An intact tooth is always best.

-Brushing your teeth twice a day with a fluoride toothpaste might be enough, but you cannot always reach food debris and bacteria between your teeth.
+Cavity prevention and tooth decay prevention treatment involves brushing your teeth twice a day with a fluoride toothpaste, but it might not be enough, but you cannot always reach food debris and bacteria between your teeth.
 Hence the importance of flossing.

 Small initial caries can heal

 During your SnöTM examination, we might find caries.
 However, if the caries is only limited to the enamel, the treatment is professional cleaning, and proper instruction in diet and hygiene.

 At your future examinations, we will monitor the caries and any possible progression.
 This initial stage of caries is regarded as a sign of unbalance in the mouth, and if the unbalance is not attended to, more caries might follow in the future.